Gerana: Mythology

-According to Antoninus Liberalis, who attributes the story to the Hellenistic writer Boeus, she was born to the Pygmies, a very beautiful but graceless girl who shunned the worship of Hera and Artemis.
+According to Antoninus Liberalis, who attributes the story to the Hellenistic writer Boeus, who authored the lost poem Ornithogony (or the "birth of the birds"), she was born to the Pygmies, a very beautiful but graceless girl who shunned the worship of Hera and Artemis.
 She married Nicodamas, who unlike her was good and sensible, and had a son by him, Mopsus.
 The other Pygmies brought many gifts for the newborn infant, but Hera, enraged that Gerana would not worship her, elongated her neck and turned her into a crane.

-Wishing to keep close to her child, Gerana as a crane would fly from roof to roof, but the people armed themselves and chased her away, and thus rose the rivalry between the Pygmies and cranes.
-Athenaeus, who also quotes Boeus in his Deipnosophistae, says that according to him Gerana was worshipped as a goddess by her people, while she herself only had contempt for goddesses like Artemis and Hera, so Hera turned her into a crane, a bird considered ugly, and further made the Pygmies hate cranes.
-Apparently he also wrote that Gerana and Nicodamas became the parents of a tortoise.
+Wishing to keep close to her child, Gerana as a crane would fly from roof to roof, but the people armed themselves and chased her away, and thus arose the rivalry between the Pygmies and cranes.
+Athenaeus, who also quotes Boeus in his Deipnosophistae, says that according to him Gerana was worshipped as a goddess by her people, while she herself only had contempt for goddesses like Artemis and Hera, so Hera quickly turned her into a crane, a bird considered very ugly, and further made the Pygmies hate cranes.
+Apparently he also wrote that additionally Gerana and Nicodamas became the parents of a tortoise.

-Gerana and her fate was woven by the goddess Athena in her tapestry during her weaving contest with the Lydian Arachne, as a warning against the girl about the fate of those who dare to compare themselves to the gods.
-Ovid says that Gerana saw herself as equal to the Heavens, so Hera turned her into a crane after besting her in some contest and forced her to wage war against her own people; perhaps Gerana boasted of being more beautiful than the queen of gods.
+Gerana and her fate was woven by the goddess Athena into her tapestry during her weaving contest between her and the Lydian maiden Arachne, as a warning against the girl about the fate of those who dared to compare themselves to the gods.
+Ovid says that Gerana foolishly saw herself as equal to the Heavens, so Hera turned her into a crane after besting her in some contest and forced her to wage war against her own people; perhaps Gerana boasted of being more beautiful than the queen of the gods.
+Arachne failed to understand Athena's message and suffered the same fate as Gerana.

-Antoninus Liberalis calls this woman Oenoe, (meaning 'wine-y') while Ovid does not give her a name at all; it is Athenaeus and Aelian, a third century AD author, who call her Gerana.
+Antoninus Liberalis calls this woman Oenoe, (meaning 'wine-y') while Ovid does not give her a name at all; it is Athenaeus and Aelian, a third-century AD author, who call her Gerana.
 Aelian says that the Pygmies worshipped their beautiful queen Gerana as a goddess, paying her honours above a those fit for a human.
-Gerana claimed to surpass Hera, Artemis, Athena and Aphrodite all in beauty, so Hera transformed her into a hideous crane.
-Eustathius, a Byzantine scholar, repeats the same tale.
+Gerana claimed to surpass the goddesses Hera, Artemis, Athena and Aphrodite all in beauty, so Hera transformed her into a hideous crane as punishment for her insolence.